About This Breed

 Surprisingly stocky and muscular for its size, the Pekingese is a toy dog breed which originated in China over 1000 years ago.
 The breed has hardly changed over that time and still remains a happy, lovable, and cute lapdog -- perfect for apartment tenants or people in search of a small dog.

-The Pekingese is most commonly seen in red, black, fawn, black and tan, sable, or a combination of these colors.
+The breed is most commonly seen in red, black, fawn, black and tan, sable, or a combination of these colors.

 The undercoat of the Pekingese is thick; the overcoat, meanwhile, is long, straight and dense, yet soft to the touch.
 Normally the coat is parted down the middle from the head to the tail.
 Often the hair on the face is kept long and brushed and made to look like a lion mane.